How Many Hours Should You Study Per Day?

 Recommendation: 2–4 hours per day

-• 1 complete rest day per week
+• Rest day: One complete day off per week

-πŸ’‘ The 2-hour rule
+💡The 2-hour rule

-On days when everything goes wrong: Commit to just 2 hours.
+On days when everything goes wrong, commit to just 2 hours.
 That's enough to stay on track and not break your streak.

 Exam period